Earned run average: Infinite and undefined

-An undefined ERA occasionally occurs at the beginning of a baseball season, when a pitcher has yet to appear in any games.
-It is sometimes incorrectly displayed as zero or as the lowest ranking ERA.
+An undefined ERA occasionally occurs at the beginning of a baseball season when a pitcher has yet to appear in any games.
+It is sometimes incorrectly displayed as zero or as the lowest-ranking ERA.

 Other external factors

 Starters and relievers

 At times it can be misleading to judge relief pitchers solely on ERA, because they are charged only for runs scored by batters who reached base while batting against them.
-Thus, if a relief pitcher enters the game with his team leading by 1 run, with 2 outs and the bases loaded, and then gives up a single which scores 2 runs, he is not charged with those runs.
+Thus, if a relief pitcher enters the game while his team is leading by 1 run, with 2 outs and the bases loaded, and then gives up a single which scores 2 runs, he is not charged with those runs.
 If he retires the next batter (and pitches no more innings), his ERA for that game will be 0.00 despite having surrendered the lead.
-(He is likely recorded with a blown save.)
-Starting pitchers operate under the same rules but are not called upon to start pitching with runners already on base.
+(He is recorded with a blown save if those runs tied the game or affected a lead change.)
+Starting pitchers operate under the same rules, but are not called upon to start pitching with runners already on base.
 In addition, relief pitchers know beforehand that they will only be pitching for a relatively short while, allowing them to exert themselves more for each pitch, unlike starters who typically need to conserve their energy over the course of a game in case they are asked to pitch 7 or more innings.
-The reliever's freedom to use their maximum energy for a few innings, or even for just a few batters, helps relievers keep their ERAs down.
+The reliever's freedom to use their maximum energy for a few innings, or even for just a few batters, helps them keep their ERAs down.

 ERA, taken by itself, can also be misleading when trying to objectively judge starting pitchers, though not to the extent seen with relief pitchers.

 Designated hitter rule

 The advent of the designated hitter rule in the American League in 1973 made the pitching environment significantly different.
-From then up through 2021, pitchers spending all or most of their careers in the AL had been at a disadvantage in maintaining low ERAs, compared to National League pitchers who could often get an easy out when pitching to the opposition's pitcher, who was usually not a very good batter.
+From then up through 2021, pitchers spending all or most of their careers in the AL, while not usually having to worry about batting themselves, had been at a disadvantage in maintaining low ERAs compared to National League pitchers who could often get an easy out when pitching to the opposition's pitcher.
 Starting in 1997, when teams began playing teams from the other league during the regular season, the DH rule was in effect only when such interleague games are played in an American League park; this was rendered moot after the National League permanently adopted the DH in 2022.

 This difference between the leagues (the DH) also affected relievers, but not to the same degree.
-This is because National League relievers actually pitched to pitchers less often than NL starters did for a number of reasons, chiefly because relievers are usually active in later innings when the double switch was available and/or pinch hitters tended to be used in the pitcher's batting spot.
+This is because National League relievers actually pitched to pitchers less often than NL starters did for a number of reasons, mainly because relievers are usually active in later innings when the double switch was available and/or pinch hitters tended to be used in the pitcher's batting spot.